Kimchi fried rice: Ingredients

 After the cooked dish is put on a plate or in a bowl, a fried egg is sometimes served on top.
-Thinly shredded gim, chopped scallions or sesame are spread over it to enhance the flavor and to garnish.
+Thinly shredded gim, chopped scallions, and sesame seeds are often spread over it to enhance the flavor and to garnish.

 Popularity

-Since kimchi fried rice is cheap and easy to make in a short period of time, it is favored by students living alone who cannot afford expensive meals.
+Since kimchi fried rice is cheap and easy to make quickly, it is favored by students living alone who cannot afford expensive meals.
 Kimchi fried rice is also a popular item for lunch at a bunsikjeom ("bunsik place").
-As the dish is hot and spicy, it is typically served with danmuji and a small bowl of any kind of mild and warm soup such as miyeok-guk ("wakame soup"), or kongnamul-guk ("soybean sprout soup").
+As the dish is hot and spicy, it is typically served with danmuji and a small bowl of any kind of mild and warm soup such as miyeok-guk ("miyeok soup"), or kongnamul-guk ("soybean sprout soup").
 During summer, cool dongchimi (white, watery kimchi made of radish) can also be accompanied with the dish.